-Judging and the Judge's Role at Swan
+Judging & the Judge's Role

 The Tournament of the Golden Swan is open to all female personas from throughout the Known World.
 Each lady will be tested on her ability to create and project an authentic and logical historically based persona existing between roughly 450 and 1600 A.D.
 For this competition, personas should be assumed to be of noble birth, and of any geographic area.
 However, cultures and time periods outside the normal range of the SCA may require more preparation on the part of the judges.